Self-criticism in Anderson (2005)

 - Security Engineering (2005) by Ross Anderson.
 God I learned a lot!
 (It is free! here.)

 - The Plato Cult and Other Philosophical Follies (1991) by David Stove.
 Funny, unfair, rabid dismissal of most philosophy ever.
-Uses ad hominem openly - despite that going against his ideal of reason - because he views them as too mad to engage with.
-Uses the positivist's wood-chipper a lot: 'your position is literally meaningless; you're too stupid to see this', occasionally correctly.
+Uses ad hominem Bulwerism openly - despite that going against his ideal of reason - because he views a great range of people as being too mad to engage with.
+His other move is to use the positivist's wood-chipper principle a lot: 'your position is literally meaningless; you're too stupid to see this', occasionally correctly.
 Attacks idealists mostly, including whole chapters making fun of Goodman, Nozick, and Popper(!) - but does not spare Mill ("here doing his usual service of making mistakes very clearly") and Russell, who you'd think were his kind of men.
 The last chapter is scary and hilarious and suggests the man's basic pain, underneath his roaring pessimism.

 4/5. (keep it away from freshers though)